moonwho101/DungeonStomp/README.md

 Set INCLUDE directory to dx7asdk\include
 Set LIB directory to dx7asdk\lib

-If you have any questions email me at mlongo@aptisense.com or visit www.aptisense.com
+If you have any questions email me at mlongo@aptisense.com or visit www.aptisense.com to download game installer.

 Happy Dungeon Stomping!

-Visit https://www.aptisense.com to download game.
-YouTube walktnough here: https://www.youtube.com/watch?v=jPV37c0ISJQ&list=PLWxxFLhdiIWTFg72fKw-OiMSJ1_UBzx0T&ab_channel=MarkLongo

 MD2 Models and Credits